I present here some personal material for the HP-IL:

 ILPer – Version 1.35 - VB version (zip file)

-I’m a quite unexperimented Windows programmer (I prefer to program calculators or microcontrollers), so I chose Visual Basic Express Edition (a free language) to quicky build a Windows application to support my PIL-Box.
+I’m a quite unexperienced Windows programmer (I prefer to program calculators or microcontrollers), so I chose Visual Basic Express Edition (a free language) to quickly build a Windows application to support my PIL-Box.
 I used the HP-IL code taken from my Emu41/Emu71 emulators, but ported from C to VB.

 Source files are included.
 You are welcome to improve

-the ILPer software, or write completly new software to support the PIL-Box.
+the ILPer software, or write completely new software to support the PIL-Box.

 I didn’t document yet the details of the protocol between ILPer and the PIL-Box, but it is very simple and can be understood by looking at the source file MainForm.vb.

-Historical note: this ILPer version is a reincarnation of my ILPER software I wrote initially on 1986-1988 on a 6502 system to emulate mass storage and display units for my HP-41C and HP-71B...
-See the ILPer VB source files for more details...
+Historical note: this ILPer version is a reincarnation of my ILPER software I wrote initially in the mid 80’s on a my 6502 system (based on a OSI Superboard 2 computer with personal extensions) equipped with a custom HP-IL board, to emulate mass storage and display units for my HP-41C and HP-71B...

 ILCtrl is a demonstrator of a simple HP-IL controller using the PIL-Box:

-The example just above illustrates the use of the PIL-Box with a HP3468A multimeter, a HP9114A disc drive and a HP-71B:
+The example just above illustrates the use of the PIL-Box with a HP3468A multimeter, a HP9114A disc drive and a HP-71B (used in device mode):

 The trace window shows the results of the following